Pale Movie

-"Pale Movie" is a song by British pop group Saint Etienne, released in February 1994 as the first single from their third album, Tiger Bay (1994).
-It reached number 28 on the UK Singles Charts and also became a hit in Iceland, peaking at number 24.
+"Pale Movie" is a song by British pop group Saint Etienne, released in February 1994, by Heavenly Records, as the first single from the group's third album, Tiger Bay (1994).
+The song reached number 28 on the UK Singles Charts and also became a hit in Iceland, peaking at number 24.
 In common with the folk music theme of the album, the song combines a Eurodance beat with Spanish folk-style guitars.
 The lyrics use surreal imagery to describe a man's love for a mysterious woman.
 Although the title is not sung, some of the words refer to cinema: "In the bed where they make love / She's in a film on the sheets. / He shows dreams like a movie, / She's the softness of cinema seats."
 Other lines are stranger: "her skin as white as the milk, / Just like a Sherpa Tenzing / under a Manila silk."